André Ostier: Biography

-Born into a middle-class Parisian family, he began his career as a bookseller ("À La Page") and then as a journalist before becoming a photographer, taking a series of portraits of artists and fashion photos published in the pre-war illustrated press.
-He travels a lot, takes pictures during his trips and leads a very intense social life in the world of art and culture.
+Born into a middle-class Parisian family, Ostier began his career as a bookseller ("À La Page") and then as a journalist before becoming a photographer.
+He took a series of portraits of artists and fashion photos published in the pre-war illustrated press.
+He travelled extensively, visiting India, China, Thailand, North Africa, and across Europe, took pictures during his trips, and led an intense social life in the world of art and culture.

-At the beginning of the war, after a first exhibition in 1940, he worked in the south of France and photographed actors (Micheline Presles, Pierre Jourdan...) and painters (Henri Matisse, Aristide Maillol, Pierre Bonnard...).
-In Paris, he photographed the occupied city as well as the Château de Versailles with its sandbagged sculptures, images that inspired Paul Eluard when they were published in Vogue français in 1945.
+At the beginning of the war, after a first exhibition in 1940, he worked in the south of France, photographing actors (Micheline Presles, Pierre Jourdan, and others), and painters (Henri Matisse, Aristide Maillol, Pierre Bonnard, and others).
+In Paris, he photographed the occupied city as well as the Château de Versailles with its sandbagged sculptures, images that inspired Paul Éluard when they were published in Vogue Français in 1945.

-Arrested for acts of resistance in 1944, the photographer was incarcerated in the Santé prison.
-After fearing the worst (Ostier was of Jewish origin), he was freed when General Leclerc's troops entered Paris.
+Arrested for acts of resistance in 1944,Ostier was incarcerated in the Santé prison (he was of Jewish origin), he was freed when General Leclerc's troops entered Paris.
 He then followed and photographed the troops in the Alsace campaign, taking several portraits of André Malraux.

-After the war, André Ostier, whose reputation was already well established, became friends with Christian Dior and Jacques Fath whose new-look creations he photographed.
-He would later photograph Yves Saint-Laurent, Pierre Cardin, Coco Chanel and Marcel Rochas with the same warm empathy.
+After the war, his reputation was already well established, and he became friends with Christian Dior and Jacques Fath, whose new-look creations he photographed.
+He later photographed Yves Saint-Laurent, Pierre Cardin, Coco Chanel, and Marcel Rochas.
+His major work includes numerous photographic testimonies related to sociological, intellectual, and artistic periods of the 20th century.
+He died in January 1994.

-The trips follow one another: India, China, Thailand, North Africa, Europe...

-André Ostier died in January 1994, leaving behind a body of work that brings together numerous photographic testimonies, precious for the understanding of the great sociological, intellectual and artistic periods that forged the modernity of the 20th century.